qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 .. note::

- According to the :ref:`plugin manager settings <setting_plugins>`, QGIS main interface can display a blue link in the status bar to inform you that there are updates for your installed plugins or new plugins available.
+ According to the :ref:`plugin manager settings <setting_plugins>`, QGIS main interface can display an icon on the right of the status bar to inform you that there are updates for your installed plugins or new plugins available.

 .. index::
    single: Plugins; Plugin manager